 German dialects can be divided into Low German dialects (Niederdeutsch) used in the north and High German dialects (Hochdeutsch) used in the middle and in the south of the geographic area where German is naturally spoken (the so-called German Sprachraum).
 This area includes Germany, Switzerland, Austria, Luxemburg, Lichtenstein, north-eastern France, northern Italy, Belgium, the Netherlands and southern Denmark.
 High German dialects can be further classified into Upper German dialects (Oberdeutsch), Central German dialects (Mitteldeutsch) and High Franconian dialects (Fränkisch).
 Altogether there are anywhere between 50 and 250 different German dialects, depending on the definition of a dialect.
-For an alphabetical list of 110 dialects see this link.
+For an alphabetical list of 126 major dialects see this link.

 Swiss and Austrian dialects as well as Alsatian dialect spoken in the north-eastern part of France around the town of Strasbourg (Straßburg) belong to the Upper German branch of dialects.
 Despite that Swiss dialects are unintelligible to most Germans including those who live in the south and also to most Austrians.
 German minorities that live dispersed in isolated regions called Sprachinsel throughout Central and Eastern Europe speak their own, often very archaic dialects.
-For example, in some of these dialects a consonant “w” is still pronounced like a “b” as it was thousand years ago.
+For example, in some of these dialects the consonant “w” is still pronounced like a “b” as it was thousand years ago.